 Functions include hours, minutes, seconds, date, and a 24-hour GMT second time zone.
 Unscrew that rose-engraved crown, pull one click out, and you quick-set its date while jumping a local hour hand forward or back in clean one-hour hops, so landing in a new city takes about two seconds.
 Pull fully out to set minutes and that 24-hour hand, then spin a 48-click bidirectional bezel to track a third zone, one eye on Gotham and another on Tokyo.
-Screw it back down and you are good to 200 meters.
+Screw the crown back down and you are good to 200 meters.

 Comes as a full set, triple-boxed with warranty card, warranty booklet, manual, white tag.